Steve-Tech/Blog/_posts/2021-04-10-install-another-os-on-qnap.md

 2. While the NAS is starting mash (or hold) the `DEL` (or `ESC`) key which will let you get into the BIOS

     [![BIOS](/img/articles/QNAP/QNAP-BIOS.gif){:width="50%"}](/img/articles/QNAP/QNAP-BIOS.gif)
-3. When in the BIOS you will want to re-arrange the boot order to make sure that the NAS will start whatever you are installing, eg. Installer first, other drive second, disable or move 'QNAP OS' so isn't going to start up
+3. When in the BIOS you will want to re-arrange the boot order to make sure that the NAS will start whatever you are installing, e.g. Installer first, other drive second, disable or move 'QNAP OS' so isn't going to start up

     Default Boot Order | My Boot Order
     --- | ---
     [![Default Boot Order](/img/articles/QNAP/QNAP-BIOS1.jpg)](/img/articles/QNAP/QNAP-BIOS1.jpg) | [![My Boot Order](/img/articles/QNAP/QNAP-BIOS2.jpg)](/img/articles/QNAP/QNAP-BIOS2.jpg)